Homemade White Bread

 Ingredient Notes

-- Warm Water: Hydrates the flour, activates the yeast, and helps form the dough.
-The temperature should be warm but not too hot, around 100°F (38°C), to avoid killing the yeast.
+- Warm Water: To avoid killing the yeast, the temperature should be warm but not too hot, around 100°F (38°C).

 Ingredient Substitutions

-- All-Purpose Flour: Bread flour can be used for a chewier texture.
+- All-Purpose Flour: Bread flour is great and will yield a chewier loaf.

-- Butter: An equal amount of vegetable oil or melted coconut oil will work, though the flavor and texture may change slightly.
+- Butter: An equal amount of vegetable or melted coconut oil will work.

-- Sugar (Granulated): Honey or maple syrup can be used in the same amount, but they may slightly alter the flavor and moisture of the dough.
+- Sugar (Granulated): Honey or maple syrup can be used in the same amount.

 Recipe Variations